top of page

 Weighted towards “familiy size” units - 2, 3, and 4 bedrooms.

-Currently 165 households in the program, improving tech and services to maximize engagement
+Currently 165 households in the cash back program, improving tech and services to maximize engagement

 The partners anticipate utiizing the fund management platform and team built for the CHAI Funds (Weave Fund Management, LLC) for the execution and management of the fund.
 Ed Briscoe is an owner and the executive chairman of that entity.